bangslosan/healthkit-titanium-module/README.md

-Constructs dateobjects to use with query
+Constructs ordinary JavaScript date object to use with query

     var startDate = new Date();
     startDate.setHours(00);